kynanvwright/rule-post/README.md

     - stops firestore getting overwhelmed by queries
 - Look into limiting the access of cloud functions.
 Full admin may not be necessary and increase exploitation risk.
 - Check that users can't edit or delete (Firebase Rules)
+- Add rate limiting on functions and queries

 ### 📤 Publishing & Workflow
 - Permit editing prior to submission (be careful of permissions here)